 Well, yes there is.
 These are our best suggestions for places to be a remote worker in the UK.

 Bristol gets all the hype, as it is very much the metropolis of the westcountry.
 But… If you want to enjoy that small city vibe, walking everywhere but still getting your fix of culture, Bath is awesome.

 For places to work, Bath has a multitude of great remote work friendly cafes such as Society Cafe and Colonna and Hunter.

 You’ll find plenty of places to enjoy a drink after work, lots of cultural events in the summer and close links to Bristol, London and the rest of the country.
 It really is the best of both worlds.

 The downside?
-It’s kinda expensive to live in, with rents averaging £1,700 pcm.
+It can be very touristy in the summer months.
+And, it’s kinda expensive to live in, with rents averaging £1,700 pcm.
 Owch.

 Keeping it urban, the Scottish capital is an absolute gem of a city to live and work in.
 Edinburgh is one of the most vibrant places in the UK, outside of London, and is home to some of the biggest tech unicorns in the country.
 It’s packed full of history and culture with places like The Royal Mile and Edinburgh Castle, loads of museums and Holyrood Castle.